ejmastnak/ejmastnak.github.io/tutorials/vim-latex/luasnip.md

 I think this makes sense because:

 - People seem to have the most trouble with native LuaSnip syntax, so covering it should benefit the most people.
-- Native LuaSnip snippets give you far more power, and integrate much better into the Neovim ecosystem (e.g. Tree-sitter and Telescope), than imported third-party snippets.
+- Native LuaSnip snippets give you more features, and integrate a bit better into the larger Neovim ecosystem (e.g. Tree-sitter and Telescope), than imported third-party snippets.

 If you want to use third-party snippets the rest of this article will probably not be of much help to you;
 see `:help luasnip-loaders`, `:help luasnip-vscode` and `:help luasnip-snipmate` instead.